Is Productivity Advantage of Cities Really Down To Shift, Dilation, and Truncation?: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we empirically validate the key assumption of \cite{Combes2012b} that TFP distributions differ between denser and less dense areas only in mean, variance, and tail truncation.
-Using Spanish firm-level data and econometric methods robust to noisy productivity estimates, we show that this assumption holds across all sectors.
-Moreover, the mean and variance alone are sufficient to account for differences in distributions.
-Our results support the use of models relying on this assumption in policy analyses of urban productivity gaps and the design of place-based interventions.
+In this paper, we empirically validate the key assumption of \cite{Combes2012b} that TFP distributions differ between denser and less dense areas only via shift, dilation, and tail truncation.
+Using Spanish firm-level data and econometric methods robust to noisy productivity estimates, we adopt a sequential testing approach.
+We find that this assumption holds across all sectors.
+Moreover, shift and dilation alone are completely sufficient to account for differences in distributions within our domestic sample.
+Our results support the use of models relying on these parameters in policy analyses of urban productivity gaps and the design of place-based interventions.

 Our findings suggest two further areas of research.
-First, future work could explore the specific mechanisms driving mean-variance shifts in productivity distributions, such as local infrastructure, labor market thickness, or knowledge spillovers, to help policymakers design more effective place-based interventions.
-Second, our statistical approach --- combining HPJ debiasing with nonparametric distribution tests --- may provide a template for validating assumptions in other contexts where noisy estimates are used (e.g., worker skills in \cite{Roca2017} or mutual fund manager skills in \cite{Barras2022SkillScaleValuea}).
+First, future work could explore the specific mechanisms driving shift and dilation in productivity distributions, such as local infrastructure, labor market thickness, or knowledge spillovers, to help policymakers design more effective place-based interventions.
+Second, our statistical approach --- combining HPJ debiasing with nonparametric distribution tests --- may also be used in other contexts where unobserved variables must be estimated with noise (e.g., worker skills in \cite{Roca2017} or mutual fund manager skills in \cite{Barras2022SkillScaleValuea}).
+Such extensions include testing distribution equivalence in international contexts, where selection effects may be stronger \citep{Combes2012b}.

 \begin{small} \end{small}